Map-Guided Curriculum Domain Adaptation and Uncertainty-Aware Evaluation for Semantic Nighttime Image Segmentation: Introduction

 To this end, we design a generic uncertainty-aware annotation and evaluation framework for semantic segmentation in adverse conditions which explicitly distinguishes invalid from valid regions of input images, and apply it to nighttime.
 On the annotation side, our novel protocol leverages privileged information in the form of daytime counterparts of the annotated nighttime scenes, which reveal a large portion of the content of invalid regions.
 This allows to reliably label invalid regions and to indeed \emph{include} invalid regions in the evaluation, contrary to existing semantic segmentation benchmarks~\cite{Cityscapes} which completely exclude them from evaluation.
 Moreover, apart from the standard class-level semantic annotation, each image is annotated with a mask which designates its invalid regions.
 On the evaluation side, we allow the \emph{invalid} label in predictions and adopt from~\cite{wilddash} the principle that for invalid pixels with legitimate semantic labels, both these labels and the \emph{invalid} label are considered correct predictions.
 However, this principle does not cover the case of valid regions.
 We address this by introducing the concept of false invalid predictions.
 This enables calculation of \emph{uncertainty-aware intersection-over-union (UIoU)}, a joint performance metric for valid and invalid regions which generalizes standard IoU, reducing to the latter when no invalid prediction exists.
 UIoU rewards predictions which exhibit confidence that is \emph{consistent} to human annotators, i.e.\ which have higher confidence on valid regions than invalid ones, meeting the aforementioned requirement.

 Finally, we present \emph{Dark Zurich}, a dataset of 8779 real images which contains corresponding images of the same driving scenes at daytime, twilight and nighttime.
 We use this dataset to feed real data to MGCDA and to create a benchmark with 201 nighttime images for our uncertainty-aware evaluation.
 Our dataset is publicly available\footnote{ {\url{https://www.trace.ethz.ch/publications/2019/GCMA_UIoU}}} and is used for hosting a CVPR 2020 challenge on nighttime segmentation\footnote{ {\url{https://competitions.codalab.org/competitions/23553}}}.
+Our code is publicly available\footnote{ {\url{https://github.com/sakaridis/MGCDA}}}.

 An earlier version of this work has appeared in the International Conference on Computer Vision~\cite{GCMA_UIoU:v1}.
-Compared to the conference version, this paper makes the following additional contributions: \begin{enumerate} \item An improved version of our domain adaptation method which involves a \emph{geometry-aware} formulation for refining semantic predictions via cross-time-of-day correspondences and leads to improved performance over the conference version. \item An extension of the annotated nighttime part of our \emph{Dark Zurich} dataset with 50 additional images, leading to a total of 201 annotated nighttime images. \item Substantially more extensive experiments, including i.a.\ detailed comparisons with more recent state-of-the-art adaptation methods, evaluation on additional nighttime sets, thorough ablation studies for the components of our method, and application of our approach at test time. \item Other enhanced parts, including related work and dataset statistics. \end{enumerate}
+Compared to the conference version, this paper makes the following additional contributions: \begin{enumerate} \item An improved version of our domain adaptation method which involves a \emph{geometry-aware} formulation for refining semantic predictions via cross-time-of-day correspondences and leads to improved performance over the conference version. \item An extension of the annotated nighttime part of our \emph{Dark Zurich} dataset with 50 additional images, leading to a total of 201 annotated nighttime images. \item Substantially more extensive experiments, including i.a.\ detailed comparisons with more recent state-of-the-art domain adaptation methods for semantic segmentation, evaluation on additional nighttime sets, thorough ablation studies for the components of our method, and application of our approach at test time. \item Other enhanced parts, including related work and dataset statistics. \end{enumerate}